|Ethiopian Adds Fourth Boeing 777 Freighter into Its Fleet - 21 November, 2014|

 Ethiopian commands the lion share of the pan-African passenger and cargo network

-Ethiopian fleet includes ultra-modern and environmentally friendly aircraft such
+across five continents.
+Ethiopian fleet includes ultra-modern and environmentally

 Ethiopian is currently implementing a 15-year strategic plan called Vision 2025

-that will see it become the leading aviation group in Africa with seven business
+that will see it become the leading airline group in Africa with seven strategic

-Catering Services; and Ethiopian Ground Service.
-Ethiopian is a multi-award winning
+Catering Service and Ethiopian Ground Service.
+Ethiopian is a multi-award winning,

-airline registering an average growth of 25% in the past seven years.
+average growth of 25% per annum in the past seven years.

 For more information about this press release, please contact:

 Manager PR &